madittman/brutus/README.md

 #### PipelineController

 The *PipelineController* class is used to start the process of the pipelines.
+It knows the *Harvester* and all the necessary pipelines for the processing.
+It implements the producer-consumer pattern where the *Harvester* is the producer and the pipelines are the consumers.
+A pipeline can only process the files of one specific data type but all pipelines can work in parallel.

 #### Sampler

+The *Sampler* class is used to generate carving images out of the results of the pipeline processing.
+It is an abstract class but a concrete *DiskImageSampler* for generating disk images is already implemented.
+The *Sampler* also has a method for generating the *truth map* which is put into the same folder as the carving image.

 #### Stage